Super Bowl: 2010s: Patriots reign; parity in the NFC

+2020s: Beginning of the Chiefs' dominance

 In Super Bowl LIV, the Chiefs defeated the 49ers in a comeback, 31–20, for their first Super Bowl title in 50 years.
 This victory marked the first time since 1991 that the NFC did not have more Super Bowl victories than the AFC.
-Notable was the absence of the Patriots, who after making it to the Super Bowl the last three years and winning two of them, had lost in the Wild Card round of the playoffs, being bested by the Tennessee Titans 20–13.
+The Patriots were absent; after making it to the Super Bowl in each of the last three years and winning two of them, they had lost in the Wild Card round of the playoffs to the Tennessee Titans 20–13.
+That game represented Tom Brady's final game as a New England Patriot.